g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 <div class="footnotes"><ol>
     <!-- 1 -->
     <li class="footnote" id="fn:1">
         An anthropologist friend has pointed out to me that American anthropology remains fairly scientific; most of the other geographical blocs diverged firmly into <a href="{{French}}">theory</a> in the late 60s.
-This makes the AAA's 2010 statement a coup as well as a calumny - given all the physical and linguistic anthropologists who work in their jurisdiction.
+This makes the AAA's 2010 statement a coup as well as a calumny - given all the physical and linguistic anthropologists who work in their jurisdiction.<br>&nbsp;
     </li><br>
     <li class="footnote" id="fn:2">
-        Sigh, [but not always][Dcosta].
+        Sigh, <a href="">but not always</a>.
     </li><br>
     <li class="footnote" id="fn:3">
         Unless you conceive of the idea of objective truth as "cognitive imperialism", like [Marie Battiste][Batshitste]: